Tutul-Xiu: Earlier history

-In later accounts the Cocum family are stated to have founded Mayapan in the Yucatán Peninsula.
+In later accounts the Cocom family are stated to have founded Mayapan in the Yucatán Peninsula.
 However earlier accounts state that the earliest rulers were the Xiu.
 They held dominance in the settlement for the first century of its existence (c.
-1180-1280).
+1180–1280).
 This period is marked by an increasing number of stelae being dedicated to mark the end of k'atun periods, perhaps inspired by practices in the city of Uxmal.
 During this time Mayapan worked cooperatively with Uxmal and also Chichen Itza, which by this point had entered its decline.

 The Xiu gradually lost control of Mayapan, which was in the hands of the Cocom and their Canul mercenaries by 1300.
 In c.
 1400 the Cocom expelled a large number of Xiu from the settlement.
 However the Xiu plotted revenge and in 1441 revolted against the Cocom.
 One party, led by Ah Xiu Xupan and assisted by mercenaries from elsewhere in Pre-Columbian Mexico, killed all members of the Cocom in Mayapan.
 There was only one significant survivor of that family, who was away on a trading mission.
 Archaeological excavations have shown evidence of burnt structures, ceremonial deposits and human bones from this period.
 The destruction led to the decline of the cities of Northern Yucatán.
 The leading families of Mayapan left to found new settlements and Yucatán fragmented into 18 petty kingdoms.
 The Chel established themselves at Tecoh, the surviving Cocom at Tibolon and the Xiu at Mani.